How old was Joshua when he entered the promised land?

 Chronological Events Described in Joshua –

 Numbers 13:1-16 lists twelve men who were the spies sent to the Promised Land.
 More than likely they were contemporaries and similar in age.
 If this is true, then Joshua and Caleb, another spy, would have been similar in age.
 Note, that this Caleb was the son of Jephunneh (Numbers 13:6).
-Then since Joshua 14:7 tells us that Caleb was 40 years of age when he helped spy out the land of Palestine, we have a rough estimate of Joshua’s age.
+Then since Joshua 14:7 tells us that Caleb was 40 years of age when he helped spy out the land of Canaan, we have a rough estimate of Joshua’s age.
 In Joshua 14:7 Caleb states,

 I was forty years old when Moses the servant of the Lord sent me from Kadesh-barnea to spy out the land, and I brought word back to him as it was in my heart.
 Joshua 14:7 (NASB)